Tooth Extraction in Ashburton and Ashwood

 At Ashwood Dental, we make extraction a last resort option when there’s no way to recover the tooth.
 As your trusted dental provider in Ashburton and Ashwood, we guide you through the process from start to finish.

 Many misconceptions are surrounding the cost of teeth removal.
 Even though removing a tooth is quick and inexpensive, the resulting space needs filling to prevent:

 Dentures, implants, and bridges are costly, so you have to consider the costs associated with these procedures when having teeth extracted.
 The cost isn’t as important if you remove a tooth like a back molar that doesn’t have any opposing teeth.

 Get in touch with our Ashburton dental team to learn more.

 Patients typically undergo extractions with the help of a local anaesthetic.
 This numbing agent ensures a less stressful experience.
 While we are extracting the tooth, you’ll feel some pressure, but no pain.

 A surgical extraction may be necessary if you have an impacted wisdom tooth, a tooth with more than a single root or roots with an unusual shape.
 Your dentist or orthodontic surgeon can discuss your options for local or general anaesthesia.
 Rest assured, this will be a pain-free process for you.

 Some risks can present unexpected challenges during an extraction.
 These factors include:

-When you set up a consultation with one of our dentists, they’ll assess your medical history before extracting your tooth and make sure you are aware of any risk factors.
+When you set up a consultation with one of our dentists in Ashburton, they’ll assess your medical history before extracting your tooth and make sure you are aware of any risk factors.

 There are some risks you may run into after the procedure, among them: